How Do Weather Thermometers Work?

 Make a Statement in Your Home with the Mystic

-How Do Weather Thermometers Work?
+How Does a Weather Thermometer Work?

 Many of us have some type of thermometer either inside or outside the house, which allows us to check the temperatures numerous times a day.
 There are many ways of measuring temperature, and several different scales with which to measure.
 The simplest technique for measuring temperature, is to take some kind of liquid which expands or contracts in response to heat and cold, and to measure the change in volume of the liquid.
 A standard mercury thermometer uses this principle.